DataDog/integrations-extras/fiddler/README.md

 ## Overview

-This check monitors AI model performance [Fiddler][1] through the Datadog Agent.
+This check monitors AI model performance using [Fiddler][1] through the Datadog Agent.
-- Monitor model drift and model performance for AI models
+Fiddler monitors model drift and model performance for AI models.

 ## Setup